Optimal stopping of the stable process with state-dependent killing: Solution of the optimal stopping problem

 We now consider the possibility that $x<0$.
-In this case, the supremum in question can only occur after the time $\tau_0^+$ at which $X$ returns above zero.
-This together with the scaling property implies that
+In this case, the supremum in question can only be positive if it occurs after the time $\tau_0^+$ at which $X$ returns above zero.
+This together with the scaling property and a bound on $g$ implies that